-1 The nine parking facilities serving the commercial parking area include the Port Credit Village garage as well as the; Lakeshore/Wesley, Marina North, Library, JJ Plaus Park, Helene South, Elmwood, Hiawatha & Cayuga surface lots.
+1 The nine parking facilities serving the commercial parking area include the Port Credit Village garage and surface lots at Lakeshore/Wesley, Marina North, Library, JJ Plaus Park, Helene South, Elmwood, Hiawatha & Cayuga.
 The three surface lots serving primarily park/recreational uses include the Marina South and two J.C.
 Saddington park lots.
-Post study commencement, an additional surface lot in The Harold E. Kennedy/Credit Valley Outdoor Poll area is also serving the commercial parking area as well as the park.
+Post study commencement, an additional surface lot at The Harold E. Kennedy/Credit Valley Outdoor Pool was constructed and serves both the park/recreational facility and commercial area.

-The resulting peak parking demand in the Primary Node CPA is in the order of 2.3 to 2.7 spaces per $100m^2$ of GFA.
-The peak parking demand for the Secondary Eastern CPA is approximately 1.25 to 1.4 spaces per $100m^2$ GFA, which is roughly 50% lower than the parking demand in the Primary Node CPA.
+spaces per 100m2 GFA, which is roughly 50% lower than the parking demand in the Primary Node CPA.
 The parking surveys also suggest that there is currently enough public parking in Port Credit with approximately 475 vacant public municipal parking spaces available during the peak times.
 Of this approximately 310 vacant spaces are located in the Primary Node Commercial Area, and approximately 165 vacant spaces are located in the Secondary Eastern Commercial Area.
 Detailed tables summarizing the parking demand calculations are provided in Appendix A.